jarvisar/exoplanet-classifier/README.md

 This project uses [PyTorch](https://pytorch.org/) to classify exoplanets based on their mass, radius, and density.
 The dataset used for this project was provided by [NASA's Exoplanet Archive](https://exoplanetarchive.ipac.caltech.edu/).

 This is my first PyTorch and deep learning project.
 Exoplanet classification predictions made by this model may or may not be correct due to limited training data.
-This project is solely for educational and demonstration purposes, showcasing the use of PyTorch and deep learning techniques for exoplanet classification.
+This project is solely for educational and demonstration purposes.

 ### DataLoader